sugarViri/sugarviri/README.md

 ## 👩‍💻 Recent Projects

-- Frontend responsible for Food Delivery Start-Up
+- Frontend responsible for Food Order and Delivery Start-Up

 - UI and frontend developer for Interactive Reports on Pharmaceutical  Industry